National Junior Honor Society

 The National Junior Honor Society (NJHS) is an American international student organization with chapters in middle schools.
 The NJHS was founded by the National Association of Secondary School Principals, and today has chapters in the United States, the U.S. territories, and around the world.
-The National Junior Honor Society recognizes middle-school students who exemplify the qualities of scholarship, service, leadership and citizenship.
+The National Junior Honor Society recognizes middle-school students who exemplify the qualities of scholarship, service, leadership, citizenship, and character.
 Additionally, the organization offers a variety of educational opportunities designed to enhance students' academic and personal development.

 History

 The National Junior Honor Society (NJHS) was established by the National Association of Secondary School Principals in 1929.
 The NJHS was established "to create enthusiasm for scholarship; to stimulate a desire to render service; to promote leadership; to encourage responsible citizenship; and to develop character in the students of secondary schools."
 The first chapter was established in Webster Groves High School in Webster Groves, Missouri.

 Its headquarters are located at 1904 Association Drive in Reston, Virginia.